Rebecca Cross

 Private Law Children

 Rebecca is popular with solicitors and clients in difficult, complex and/or high-conflict private children cases.
-Rebecca receives instructions in private law proceedings acting for both parents and children (through their rule 16.4 guardian) in complex welfare cases and is known as a tenacious advocate both inside and outside of court.
+Rebecca receives instructions in private law proceedings acting for both parents, grandparents, connected carers and children (through their Rule 16.4 Guardian).

-She has wide experience in the representation of parents and children in private law proceedings.
+Rebecca has wide experience in the representation of parties in private law proceedings.
 This includes experience of:

 On a number of occasions, Rebecca has secured favourable costs orders, including against publicly funded parties.

-Rebecca also receives instructions in applications for injunctive relied under the Family Law Act 1996.
+Rebecca also receives instructions in applications for injunctive relief under the Family Law Act 1996.

 Qualifications